Overlord (2018)

 By the Geezer of Oz

-Just from the premise, I had high expectations from Overlord, perhaps too high.
+Just from the premise alone, I had high expectations from Overlord.
+Perhaps too high.
 It is exactly my kind of horror sub-genre; monster/zombie horror with a touch of realism.
-Now that I’ve seen the film, I can say that technically it looks and sounds great, it has the type of action and scares that I expected to see and the performances were, for the most part, adequate.
+Now that I’ve seen the film, I can safely say that technically it looks and sounds great, it has the type of action and scares that I expected to see and the performances were, for the most part, adequate.
 Problem is, that word kept coming back whenever I thought of the film post-viewing… adequate.
+And I expected better.

 Director Julius Avery (Son of a Gun, 2014) does a good enough job with what he has to work with.
 The film has no big stars in it and the script by Billy Ray (The Hunger Games, Captain Phillips) and Mark L. Smith (Vacancy, The Revenant) is… well… a little weak.
 The premise is fantastic and it’s exactly the type of film I like, but I can’t help but notice that the plot is simply led by where the writers needed it to go and not where the characters they wrote may have taken it.
-It suffers, in places, from what many horror films suffer from and that is that characters make decisions that no human being with half a brain (where the other half was not eaten by zombies or other such monsters, that is) would make.
-These are the kinds of actions that would make viewers, such as myself, throw popcorn at the screen… and rightly so.
+It suffers, in places, from what many horror films suffer from and that is characters who make decisions which no human being with half a brain (assuming the other half was not eaten by zombies or other such monsters) would make.
+These are the kinds of actions that would make viewers, such as myself, disgustedly throw popcorn at the screen… and rightly so.

 The performances are good, but again, the characters are mainly one cliché after another and seemed to just be ripped-off from other films.
-For example, the character of Tibbet, slightly overacted by John Magaro, seemed like a cross between Charles Bronson’s character, O’Reilly, from The Magnificent Seven and Vin Diesel’s Caparzo from Saving Private Ryan.
+Copy-Paste.
+For example, the character of Tibbet, slightly over-acted by John Magaro, seemed like a cross between Charles Bronson’s character, O’Reilly, from The Magnificent Seven and Vin Diesel’s Caparzo from Saving Private Ryan.
 In fact, there is a scene towards the end of the film that was a direct steal from The Magnificent Seven.
-Let’s just say that after that part of the movie, I had a little less popcorn left to enjoy.
+Let’s just say that after that part of the movie, I had a little less popcorn left in my bowl to enjoy.
+And more of my living room to clean up after the film.

 So, while providing sufficient entertainment, I could not help but feel let down by what Overlord delivered.
 However, I cannot completely ignore the fact the film was technically well made, shot and acted and provided enough entertainment to feel as though it was shorter than it’s 110 minute runtime.